 Opioids are medicines used to relieve moderate to severe pain.
 They may be used for a short time for pain, such as after surgery.
-Or they may be used for long-term pain.
+Or in some cases a doctor might prescribe them for long-term pain.
 They don't cure a health problem.
 But they help you manage the pain.

 Opioids relieve pain by changing the way your body feels pain and the way you feel about pain.

 Sometimes opioids are used for people who can't take other pain medicines.
 They may be prescribed if you have heart, kidney, or liver problems.
 For instance, you may take an opioid instead of non-steroidal anti-inflammatory drugs (NSAIDs).
 NSAIDs include ibuprofen (Advil, Motrin) and naproxen (Aleve).

 Opioids or other medicines that contain them include: